Baptist Cancer Center-Memphis

 You shouldn’t have to leave behind family, friends and the place you feel most comfortable to get the most advanced and compassionate cancer care.
 Because cancer affects not just the individual, but the patient’s family and relatives as well, it’s better to be treated and cared for in your own community—surrounded by what’s familiar.

-For this reason, Baptist Memorial Health Care created the Baptist Center for Cancer Care (BCCC), a comprehensive cancer program so strong that people throughout the Mid-South will be aware of and reassured by the competence and excellence of the program.
-The BCCC is committed to providing Mid-South physicians, cancer patients and their families with the assurance and confidence that excellent, compassionate, advanced care is nearby—right here in Memphis.
+For this reason, Baptist Memorial Health Care created the Baptist Cancer Center (BCC), a comprehensive cancer program so strong that people throughout the Mid-South will be aware of and reassured by the competence and excellence of the program.
+The BCC is committed to providing Mid-South physicians, cancer patients and their families with the assurance and confidence that excellent, compassionate, advanced care is nearby—right here in Memphis.

 Continuum of Services for Cancer Care

-The Baptist Center for Cancer Care provides the complete continuum of care for cancer patients—from diagnosis and treatment to follow-up care.
-The BCCC team takes an interdisciplinary approach to patient care—making sure every patient need is met, from emotional support to pain management.
+The Baptist Cancer Center provides the complete continuum of care for cancer patients—from diagnosis and treatment to follow-up care.
+The BCC team takes an interdisciplinary approach to patient care—making sure every patient need is met, from emotional support to pain management.